 2. May Lower Blood Sugar Way Too Much

 Goji berries can lower blood sugar levels.
 They have been identified as possible treatment options to manage diabetes (4).
 But if you are already on diabetes medication, they may cause your blood sugar levels to decrease way too much.

-There is no direct research stating that goji berries can cause hypoglycemia.
+There is no direct research stating that goji berries can cause hypoglycemiai XA condition in which the blood sugar level (glucose) in the body drops below the standard range. .
 However, it is better to exercise caution.
 Please check with your doctor before consuming goji berries if you are undergoing diabetes treatment.

 3. May Cause Allergies